feinuosun/she-lab/_pages/research.md

   <figcaption>Social determinants of health</figcaption>
 </figure>

-My past and ongoing research projects cover a variety of health outcomes including pain and pain-related conditions, opioid crisis outcomes, COVID-19, and others.
+My past and ongoing research projects cover a variety of health outcomes including pain and pain-related conditions, opioid crisis outcomes, COVID-19 outcomes, and others.

 ## Pain and pain-related conditions